db-LaCAM: Fast and Scalable Multi-Robot Kinodynamic Motion Planning with Discontinuity-Bounded Search and Lightweight MAPF: Introduction

 Kinodynamic motion planning addresses the problem of finding collision-free trajectories that are dynamically feasible between start and goal states.
 This formulation makes it more challenging than geometric planning since it requires accounting for robot dynamics and actuation limits.
 For instance, when car dynamics are neglected, the resulting state sequences may be physically infeasible.
 A car cannot rotate in place and must translate while steering to change its heading, making arbitrary state transitions impossible.

 In multi-robot settings, the planner must not only enforce each robot's dynamics, but also ensure collision avoidance among robots.
-The problem is more challenging if robots operate in close proximity to each other in a cluttered space.
 To date, various approaches have been proposed to incorporate robot dynamics into multi-robot planning~\cite{kcbs, cbs-mpc, db-cbs}.
-Although these approaches can handle robots with complex dynamics~\cite{moldagalieva2025dbecbs}, they remain computationally expensive and do not scale well to large teams.
+Although these approaches can handle robots with complex dynamics, they remain computationally expensive and do not scale well to large robot teams.

 In parallel, multi-robot motion planning, in its simplified form, can be formulated as a Multi-Agent Path Finding (MAPF) problem.
 In the MAPF domain, the world is represented as a graph, where robots move between vertices in one step.
 Over the years, remarkable progress has been achieved in developing efficient and scalable solutions to MAPF problems~\cite{cbs, ecbs, pibt, okumura2023lacam}.
 While these methods can handle thousands of robots~\cite{okumura2023lacam, lacam-star}, they neglect robot dynamics, modeling robots as 2D points that move in a discrete grid world.
 As a result, planned trajectories are not executable on real robot platforms.